sabnzbd/sabnzbd.github.io/wiki/extra/sabyenc.md

 SABYenc module (v2.7.0)... found!
 ```

-Not having the `sabyenc` module installed will result in a warning:
+If you have no `sabyenc` module installed, or an incorrect version (too low or too high (!)), you will get a warning:

 ```
 SABYenc module...
 NOT found!
 Expecting v2.7.0